tmdeim-git/ag-ui/typescript-sdk/integrations/vercel-ai-sdk/README.md

 # @ag-ui/vercel-ai-sdk

-AG-UI integration for **Vercel AI SDK** - Build AI applications with streaming text and tool calls.
+Implementation of the AG-UI protocol for Vercel AI SDK.

 Connects Vercel AI SDK models and tools to frontend applications via the AG-UI protocol.
 Provides native TypeScript integration with streamText, tool execution, and multi-step workflows.